YaYaMonico/YaYaMonico/README.md

 ### 💗👩🏽‍💻 FullStack Developer | Programming Instructor

 - 💻My nickname is YaYa or Yas, I'm an aspiring FullStack programmer and instructor Front-End developer in constantly evolving.
-- 🎓Currently Recently graduated in Análise e Desenvolvimento de Sistemas from [Fac.COTEMIG](https://www.cotemig.com.br/)
+- 🎓Recently graduated in Análise e Desenvolvimento de Sistemas from [Fac.COTEMIG](https://www.cotemig.com.br/)

 I am diving head first into the world of technology.
 My goal is to combine programming knowledge with my passion for biological science.